 If you get drugs that are excluded, you must pay for them yourself.
-We won't pay for the drugs that are listed in this section.
-The only exception: If the requested drug is found upon appeal to be a drug that is not excluded under Part D and we should have paid for or covered it because of your specific situation.
-(For information about appealing a decision we have made to not cover a drug, go to Chapter 7, Section 5.5 in this booklet.)
+If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
+(For information about appealing a decision, go to Chapter 7.)